 I resented those old ancient slabs and blocks since most of them were taken away anyway and replaced with concrete, and then used instead to “decorate” old houses in West Jerusalem to imply that these houses were originally Jewish property and they have the ancient rocks to prove so, while these rocks and slabs showed little resistance just like their people.

-Israel has taken everything from us, our country, our history, our traditions, our houses, our rights, and even took away the old slippery slabs of my childhood and the the love I used to feel towards the city of my upbringing.
-Jerusalem is no longer my holy city, it became a constant reminder of our passivity and lack of adequate and consistent resistance.
+Israel has taken everything from us, our country, our history, our traditions, our houses, our rights, and even took away the old slippery slabs of my childhood and the love I used to feel towards the city of my upbringing.
+Jerusalem is no longer my holy city, it became a constant reminder of my (our) passivity and lack of adequate and consistent resistance.
 I hate it now, and I’m going to continue feeling this way until I could make it my own again.
-Until I bring back its stolen slabs and tiles, until it’s soldiers-free, and until I no longer have to go through hours of humiliation and limitation to reach it.
-Someday I believe, hope, to be reunited with my holy city chains free.
+Until I bring back its stolen slabs and tiles, until it’s soldiers-free, and until I no longer have to go through hours of humiliation and limitation just so I can reach it.
+Someday I hope I could be reunited again with my holy city chains free, but until then, the struggle of “dealing” with the newly forced reality will continue to exist.

 This post originally appeared on Wa’d Manaf Abbas’s website The No-life of a Palestinian ..